emmercm/www/src/blog/publishing-docker-images-with-circleci.md

 In case you haven't used CircleCI before, here are some definitions for their terminology:

-> **Steps** are a collection of executable commands which are run during a job. ([source](https://circleci.com/docs/guides/about-circleci/concepts/#steps))
+> **Steps** are a collection of executable commands which are run during a job. ([source](https://circleci.com/docs/guides/about-circleci/conc2.0/jobs-stepts/#steps-overview))

 > **Jobs** are collections of steps.
-All the steps in the job are executed in a single unit, either within a fresh container or VM. ([source](https://circleci.com/docs/guides/about-circleci/concepts/#jobs))
+All of the steps in the job are executed in a single unit, either within a fresh container or VM. ([source](https://circleci.com/docs/guides/about-circleci/conc2.0/jobs-stepts/#jobs-overview))

 > A **workflow** is a set of rules for defining a collection of jobs and their run order.
-Workflows support complex job orchestration using a simple set of configuration keys to help you resolve failures sooner. ([source](https://circleci.com/docs/guides/about-circleci/concepts/#workflows))
+Workflows support complex job orchestration using a simple set of configuration keys to help you resolve failures sooner. ([source](https://circleci.com/docs/guides/about-circleci/concepts/#workflows2.0/workflows/#overview))

 ## Setup

 For this project, you will need a few things:

-- CircleCI [installed](https://circleci.com/docs/guides/getting-started/getting-started/) to your version control of choice
+- CircleCI [installed](https://circleci.com/docs/guides2.0/getting-started/getting-started/) to your version control of choice
-- A CircleCI project [set up](https://circleci.com/docs/guides/getting-started/getting-started/#1-connect-your-code) from your selected repository
+- A CircleCI project [set up](https://circleci.com/docs/guides2.0/getting-started/g#setting-started/#1-connect-your-codeup-circleci) from your selected repository
 - A [Docker Hub](https://hub.docker.com/) account to push your image to

 ## Building the image